For exclusive access to all our stories, including sequences, teacher tips, video classes, and more, join Outside+ today.

 So, how can we boost our ability to drift into dreamland, and blissfully remain there, uninterrupted, through the night?
 And how can yoga help?

-Max Strom—yoga teacher, international speaker, and author of A Life Worth Breathing and There is No App for Happiness—recently spoke at Yoga Journal’s summit, Restore Your Sleep, about how to overcome disconnection, loneliness, and hectic lifestyles that are interfering with our slumber.
+Max Strom—yoga teacher, international speaker, and author of A Life Worth Breathing and There is No App for Happiness—recently to Yoga Journal about how to overcome disconnection, loneliness, and hectic lifestyles that are interfering with our slumber.
 Here, YJ asks him for advice on how to deal with three common roadblocks to rest.

 Yoga Journal: Can you share a practice for when we’re lying in bed wide awake and just can’t drift off?